Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 • Lower interest rates increase present value.

-In divorce cases, estate distributions, or business valuations, even small changes in projected interest rates can significantly affect asset division.
+In divorce cases, estate distributions, or business valuations, even small changes in projected interest rates can affect asset division.

 Example: Present Value Calculation